jopemachine-playground/lablup-1-week-hw/README.md

 * Using Redis for maintaining user's login sessions.

-* Using mongodb for storing user's information.
+* Using Mongodb for storing user's information.

 * Do not keep chatting messages.